 And this is only growing as our population ages.
 Estimates show that 50 million seniors will be without dental insurance by 2030.

-“Many of my patients have not been able to go to the dentist in 50 years.”
+“Many of my patients, like Shirley pictured here, have not been able to go to the dentist in 50 years.”

-Treating the whole person is key to achieving positive outcomes.
-Every senior’s medical, social, mental health, and dental concerns inform the oral healthcare we provide.
+Our patients are our passion, and treating the whole person is key to achieving positive outcomes.
+Every senior’s medical, social, mental health and dental concerns inform the oral healthcare we provide.

-Many of our patients have gone many years without dental care.
-We take the time to provide the visits necessary to take them out of pain and restore their oral health.
+Many of our patients have gone years without dental care.
+We take the time to provide repeat visits necessary to address painful teeth and restore their oral health.